 It didn’t end with bricks and mortar – the work of expiation was ongoing.
 As Cosimo tells you, the church was reconsecrated in 1443 to St Mark but also to the Medici family’s heavenly intercessors, the martyrs St Cosmas and St Damian.
 These saints were never far from the friars’ eyes or prayers, incorporated into a number of sacred images Cosimo commissioned for San Marco from Fra’ Angelico, a member of the order, as well into an altarpiece in the chapel Cosimo built on convent grounds for the boys’ religious fraternity of the Purification.
 At every meeting the boys had to say prayers for Cosimo in front of St Cosmas.
 Meanwhile, Cosimo made his own penitential supplications to heaven, temporarily leaving the world behind when, like a friar, he entered his own double cell inside the convent, frescoed with the arrival of the three kings in Bethlehem.

 Cosimo’s lavish expenses at San Marco, which included giving the friars direct access to the Medici bank, inevitably chipped away at the Observant ideal of holy poverty.
 These tensions could be finessed but they never went away.
 The first Dominican prior of San Marco, Fra’ Antonino Pierozzi, later the influential archbishop of Florence, was no lackey of Cosimo, but he was practical enough to defend the civic virtues of magnificent splendour – if wealth was directed to churches, hospitals and charities for the poor.
-Fifty years later, a future prior of San Marco, the radical preacher of divine retribution Fra’ Girolamo Savonarola, would not be nearly so accommodating.
+Fifty years later, a future prior of San Marco, the radical preacher Fra’ Girolamo Savonarola, would not be nearly so accommodating.